mikro-orm/mikro-orm/docs/docs/entity-manager.md

 const authors = await orm.em.createQueryBuilder(Author).select('*').getResult();
 await em.populate(authors, ['books.tags']);

-// now your Author entities will have `books` collections populated,
+// now our Author entities will have `books` collections populated,
 // as well as they will have their `tags` collections populated. console.log(authors[0].books[0].tags[0]); // initialized BookTag
 ```